chedim/matterbeans/README.md

-# matterbeans
+# Matter manipulation framework

-The goal for this repo is to design a matter programming framework of couchbean classes that can be used to program autonomous floating manufacturing system "Seablox".
+The goal of this project is to create a java framework of open-source components, processes and materials that can be used together with couchbeans to control manufacturing automation systems.